 Using Dynamic Search Ads

 - Save time.
-No more mapping keywords, bids and ad text to each product on your website.
+No more mapping keywords, bids, and ad text to each product on your website.
 Instead, we'll use Google's organic search index of your website to determine which searches might be relevant to the products on your website.

 - Show relevant ads.
 When a customer's search is relevant to your product or service, we'll dynamically generate an ad with a headline that includes words from that customer's search phrase and the landing page in the ad.
+Dynamic Search Ads also include a generated headline that is slightly longer than standard text ads, giving your ad more visibility and relevance for people searching on the web for what you have to offer.

 - Control your campaign.
 You can show ads based on your entire website, or specific categories or pages.
 Or, prevent your ads from showing for products that are temporarily out-of-stock.